 Tim Roxborogh is a radio announcer, TV host, travel/entertainment writer, podcaster and freelance cricket commentator with 23 years major market experience in Auckland, New Zealand.

-A former music radio breakfast anchor and music radio programmer, he hosts the ‘Weekend Collective’ on the country’s premier talk station, Newstalk ZB, was an advisor on the 6x Emmy nominated Bee Gees documentary ‘How Can You Mend A Broken Heart’, co-created the fortnightly ‘Trip Notes’ travel podcast, wrote the weekly NZ Herald ‘Travel Bugs’ column for three years, created his own digital classic soul radio station and has five years freelance cricket commentary experience – including international matches – for Radio Sport, Sky Sport and NZC.nz.
+A former music radio breakfast anchor and music radio programmer, he hosts the ‘Weekend Collective’ on the country’s premier station, Newstalk ZB, was an advisor on the 6x Emmy nominated Bee Gees documentary ‘How Can You Mend A Broken Heart’, co-hosted the Discovery travel show ‘Uncharted New Zealand’, co-created the fortnightly ‘Trip Notes’ travel podcast, wrote the weekly NZ Herald ‘Travel Bugs’ column for three years, created his own digital classic soul radio station and has five years freelance cricket commentary experience – including international matches – for Radio Sport, Sky Sport and NZC.nz.
 Tim also writes concert reviews for the NZ Herald and has been a guest travel and entertainment contributor for TVNZ’s ‘Breakfast’ and ‘Seven Sharp’ programmes.

 In addition to more than 450 blog articles on the Roxborogh Report, Tim has been published over 400 times in newspapers and magazines including the NZ Herald, Listener, Let’s Travel, Woman’s Weekly, Concrete Playground and M2.